neftjs/neft/index.coffee.md

 Checks whether value is a primitive *JavaScript* value.

 In *JavaScript* (ECMAScript 5.1) we have five primitive types:
- - `null`,
+ - null,
  - string,
  - number,
  - boolean,
  - undefined.

-For simplify, we also include here a `null` and `undefined` types.

-Each of this type is not mutable (because it's primitive).
+Each of this type is immutable (because it's primitive).

 ```
 console.log(utils.isPrimitive(null));